 This 10-point inspection can be performed in about 15 minutes.
-To conduct the inspection, you should have:
+To conduct this annual inspection, you should have:

-(5) a ladder or step stool may also be helpful.
+- a ladder or step stool may be helpful.

 1. Manual Release Handle

 Does the door have an acceptable means of manually detaching the door from the operator?

 Begin inside the garage, with the door fully closed.
 Check for a manual release handle, i.e., a means of manually detaching the door from the door operator.
 Look for a rope.

 UL 325 requires that the handle (or gripping surface) be colored red and be easily distinguishable from the rest of the operator system.
 The handle should be easily accessible and no more than six feet above the garage floor.

 - A spring warning label attached to the back of a door panel;

 - b.
 A general warning label attached to the back of a door panel;

 - c.
 A warning label attached to the wall in the vicinity of the wall control button and;